AspenL/obsidian-notes/MM/markdown/Plotting/lore and such/Common Prayers.md

 ## Azion
 ### Holy Text
-Whose holy text is the [[Ecstasy in Fright]], a scroll of exultations, libations, canticles and incantations to incite a hypnotic transe while under the influence.
+Whose holy text is the [[Ecstasy in Fright]], a scroll of exultation, libations, canticles and incantations to incite a hypnotic trance while under the influence.
 Often written in toxic inks.
 ### Prayers
 "We pray to you our lord in darkness, we praise your might and the flash of your divine wrath upon those who stand against us.